Terms of Service

 8.1 Aggregated and Anonymised Data

 Korvos may collect, aggregate, and anonymise operational data from your use of the Platform to improve the Platform, develop benchmarks, train risk models, and enhance services for all users.
 Aggregated data is anonymised such that no individual, agency, or transaction is identifiable.
-This anonymised data may be retained indefinitely and used for product development, research, and industry reporting.
+This de-identified, aggregated data may be retained and used to improve the Platform, develop benchmarks, and for de-identified research.

 For the purposes of this Section, "anonymised data"means data that has been processed such that it can no longer be used to identify a specific individual, agency, property, or transaction, either directly or in combination with other data.
 Anonymised data is not "personal information" within the meaning of the Privacy Act 1988 (Cth) and is not subject to the Australian Privacy Principles.

-The Platform maintains an anonymised identity registry for the purpose of cross-tenant risk signal aggregation.
-The mechanism operates as follows:
+When activated, the Platform may maintain an anonymised identity registry for the purpose of cross-tenant risk signal aggregation, intended to operate as follows:

-1. At KYC completion, a keyed HMAC-SHA256 cryptographic hash of the normalised legal name and date of birth of each verified party is computed and stored in a global registry.
+1. At KYC completion, a keyed HMAC-SHA256 cryptographic hash of the normalised legal name and date of birth of each verified party would be computed and stored in a global registry.

-2. This hash is irreversible — it cannot be used to derive the original name or date of birth.
+2. The hash is a one-way function — it cannot be reversed to derive the original name or date of birth.

 4. No personal information, agency identity, or transaction detail crosses tenant boundaries.